What if you could actually wave a magic wand and give hope to someone who needs it most?

 Bear in mind, however, that because Dr. Virden maintains his career as a Psychologist and Professor, shows are limited to the greater Phoenix area and dates may be limited as well.

 Meaningful Magic is run entirely by donations, so there’s no direct cost to the organization.
-All that is required is a place to perform and people to enthrall!
+The only catch is that the organization must provide a public service (e.g., municipal or community projects that aren’t privately owned) and wouldn’t ordinarily have a budget for this.
+Beyond that, all that is required is a place to perform and people to enthrall!

 There are, however, a few questions we like to ask in order to determine what kinds of effects Rook can perform: